patrickfoconnor/OConnorP3276/README.md

 Patrick O'Connor, Computer Science Student at Montana State University

-Passionate about pursing a proffesional career in which I can merge my love for programming and sustainable practices.
+Passionate about pursing a professional career in which I can merge my love for programming and sustainable practices.

 In the process of getting involved in open source projects